RishikaKakularapu/MongoDB/README.md

 # MongoDB-
-Performance of database operations on MongoDB is analyzed and evaluated.
+— The aim of this project is to explore the working of MongoDB and its differences from Relational Database Management Systems (RDBMS).
+In addition, this report evaluates the performance of database operations on MongoDB.
+This report covers three major areas.
+First, an overview of MongoDB and RDBMS is provided.
+Second, the differences between the two databases are discussed.
+Finally, the performance of database operations on MongoDB is analyzed and evaluated.